aimacode/aima-java/aima-gui/README.md

 ![WumpusAgentApp Demo Application](https://github.com/aimacode/aima-java/blob/AIMA3e/aima-gui/src/main/uml/WumpusAgentApp.png)

 This project contains graphical applications and command line demos.
 The command line demos show how to use selected parts of the aima-core API.
-The applications support interactive experiments with some of the core algorithms, especially from the search and logic area.
+Their code is structured as simple as possible to be easy to read and understand.
+The graphical applications support interactive experiments with some of the core algorithms, especially from the search and logic area.
+Based on practical application scenarios, different algorithms can be tested with various parameter settings to measure and compare their performance.

 Application class names end with "App" and command line demo class names end with "Demo".
 Simple demo command line applications can be found in package `aima.gui.demo`.